best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 (modular)=
 ## Modular code

-Breaking your code down into smaller, more manageable chunks is a sensible way to improve readability.
+Improving readability often involves breaking your code down into smaller, more manageable chunks.
-Regardless of the language, there are often techniques to containerise your code into self-contained parts such as modules, classes or functions.
+Regardless of the language, you can containerise your code into self-contained parts such as modules, classes, or functions.

 (functions)=
 ### Write re-usable code as functions

-In the early stages of analysis we often copy and paste code to 'make it work'.
-As this work matures, it is worth taking repetitive code and turning it into functions.
+In the early stages of analysis, we often copy and paste code to 'make it work'.
+As the code matures, it is worth taking repetitive code and turning it into functions.
 Functions allow us to make a piece of logic reusable in a consistent and readable way, and also makes it easier for us to [test our logic](testing_code.md).

 When starting to write functions, you should consider what is the right level of complexity for a single function.
-Namely, can the code containing my logic be turned into a concise and readable function as it is, without having to pass too many arguments to the resulting function?
+A helpful starting point is to consider if the code containing the logic can be turned into a concise and readable function.
+Signs that the code is too complex to work as a single function are that the function is very long or you have to pass it lots of arguments to get it to work.
-If not, it might be better to break the code into multiple smaller functions and then use these smaller functions to build up a larger high-level function that performs the group of actions that you need.
+If this is what you find, it is usually best to break the code into multiple smaller functions.
+You can then use these smaller functions to build up a larger high-level function that performs the group of actions that you need.
-These smaller functions might also be used in other places in your code.
+Smaller functions also have the advantage that you might also be able to re-use them in other places in your code.
 For example, in other high-level functions that perform similar tasks.

 This approach helps you break complex logic down into small, understandable chunks that can be documented and tested more easily.

-When writing functions, it's also important to consider how they interact with other parts of your code.
+When writing functions, it is also important to consider how they interact with other parts of your code.
 As a general rule of thumb, your code should run in the same way if a call to your function was replaced by the value that it would have returned.
 This is called 'referential transparency'.

 In practice, this means that your functions should not depend on or affect variables that have not been explicitly fed into them as arguments.
 For instance, a function should not add columns to a data table that has not been passed as an input to the function.
+It should not assume that data or other functionality exists if they have not been supplied as arguments or explicitly referenced from other libraries.
 Nor should the action of a function be affected by anything other than arguments that are passed to it.
 For example, running your function twice with the same inputs should always produce the same results.

 Avoiding such behaviours makes your code more transparent;
-it will be easier for users and developers to understand which functions affect which data without being concerned about hidden behaviours.
+it is easier for users and developers to understand which functions affect which data without being concerned about hidden behaviours.
 In turn, this makes it easier to locate bugs in the code and assure its function by peer review.

 When it is not possible or practical to follow these practices, you should ensure that any 'side-effects' are adequately documented for both users and developers.
 This may be the case where your code interacts with a file, database or an external service.
-Ultimately, if you do signal where these kind of things might happen, someone trying to debug issues will know where to look.
+Ultimately, signalling where these kind of things might happen, helps someone trying to debug issues know where to look.

 To summarise: